bentonwong/rt_bart/README.md

 To use the program:

 1. Install the gem.
-2. Run "rt-bart" to start the program.
+2. Run "rt_bart" to start the program.
 3. Enter the 4 letter station code for the station you want to get information on.
 4. Enter "i" if you want more information about the station.
 5. Optional: you can check other stations.
 Your search history for the session is saved and displayed for your convenience.